Bell Gardens, California: Gage Mansion

 By 1865, most of the Lugo ranch, divided among five sons and three daughters, had been sold off for as little as a dollar per acre.
 The original adobe ranch home, however, remained in the family.
-In 1880, attorney Henry Tifft Gage, a transplant from Michigan, married one of Lugo's great granddaughters, Francis "Fanny" Rains.
-The original adobe ranch home was gifted to Gage as a wedding dowry and it became known as the Gage Mansion.
+In 1880, attorney Henry Tifft Gage, a transplant from Michigan, married one of Lugo's great-granddaughters, Francis "Fanny" Rains.
+The original adobe ranch home was given as a gift to Gage as a wedding dowry and it became known as the Gage Mansion.
 When Gage acquired the mansion he worked very extensively to restore the heritage farmhouse of early Los Angeles.
 In 1898, Gage was elected to become the 20th governor of California.
 He served in that office from 1899 to 1903.
 In 1910, he was appointed by President William Howard Taft to serve as U.S. Minister to Portugal.
 He resigned after only one year due to his wife's health problems.
 Gage lived in the abode ranch house until his death in 1924.

 Bell Gardens maintains only a small portion of the original Lugo land grant, which is located at the site of the Casa Mobile home Park at 7000 Gage Ave.
 In 1991, the park's tenants, who own the land as well as Lugo's original dwelling, were successful in their efforts to have Casa de San Antonio named State Historical Monument No. 984.
 Their effort ensures that Don Antonio Maria Lugo's name and his historic home will be preserved for future generations of Bell Gardens residents and Californians.